jakevdp/BinaryTree/README.md

 BinaryTree
 ==========

-A cython implementation of a binary search tree (Ball Tree &amp; KD Tree)
+A cython implementation of a binary search tree (Ball Tree and KD Tree)